aduskett/buildroot-docker-devel/example-buildroot-project/README.md

 - A computer running macOS, Linux, or Windows with WSL2
 - Docker
 - Python3
-- docker-compose
 - 10 - 20GB of free space.

 ## Setup
   - First, set the ENV_FILES in docker/env to what is appropriate for the build.
   - Second, set the env.json file to what is appropriate for the build.
     By default, the environment variables automatically apply all config files found in external/configs but does not auto-build them.
-  - run `docker-compose build`
+  - run `make build`

 ## Building
 If auto-building:
-  - run `docker-compose up`
+  - run `make up`

 If manually-building:
-  - run `docker-compose up -d && && docker exec -ti buildroot-devel-build /bin/bash`
+  - run `docker compose up -d && && docker exec -ti buildroot-devel-build /bin/bash`
   - Then navigate to `/home/br-user/buildroot/` and build manually.
 If `build` is set to true in the environment json file, then the output directory is automatically created in the defined external tree.
     The default for the included example env.json file creates the directory external/output